dineshkummarc/metrocat.org/index.markdown

 Foo this_is_code but this _is_ _silly_.

-> "I'm a day vampire.
-I can go out during the day, not at night."
+> I'm a day vampire.
+I can go out during the day, not at night.<br>
 > -- Molly

 This is my index